 3 Don't Sacrifice Strategy for Style

 Start by clarifying your target – who are you trying to reach?
 Where do your institution’s interests and your audience’s interests intersect?
-What do you want them to feel and do after seeing your film?
+What do you want them to feel and do after seeing your video?
 Hone your goals.
-Trying to pack too much into a film clutters it and lessens its impact.
+Trying to pack too much into a video clutters it and lessens its impact.
 With targeted goals in mind, identify key themes and messages.
-Discuss specific ways to effectively visualize these messages so they are interwoven into the fabric of your film’s story.
+Discuss specific ways to effectively visualize these messages so they are interwoven into the fabric of your video’s story.

-Remember that music is the secret ingredient in any film.
+Remember that music is the secret ingredient in any video.
 Understanding when to use it and when not to use it is essential because music is one of the quickest ways to develop the right feeling.
-Properly used it can underscore and support your strategy.
+Properly used it can underscore and support your strategy..

-“Cast” your film with the students, faculty, alumni, and school leaders whose personal experiences will strike emotional chords in others.
-Films for colleges and universities are often intended to inspire and motivate.
+“Cast” your video with the students, faculty, alumni, and school leaders whose personal experiences will strike emotional chords in others.
+Videos for colleges and universities are often intended to inspire and motivate.
 Don’t try to make real people – your students, faculty, and alumni – become convincing actors.
 When subjects look uncomfortable on screen, they make the viewer uncomfortable as well.
 “We warm people up before filming them,” says Jon.
-“We also try to avoid giving them interview questions or a script in advance, and we rarely use teleprompters – all of which can create a robotic feel.”
+“We also try to avoid giving them interview questions or a script in

 - Sets the tone for an event and sparks conversation.

-- Film captures both the heart and soul of the institution by bridging the logical and emotional sides of the brain.
+- Captures both the heart and soul of the institution by bridging the logical and emotional sides of the brain.

-- More than any other medium, film can capture your school and present it without any perceived marketing spin
+- More than any other medium, video can capture your school and present it without any perceived marketing spin.

 4 Think Through Length & Distribution